LindaSt/FeatureExtractor/README.md

    Default False.
 Set if the specified imgs_path contains multiple folders with images, that should all be processed.
 - `img_type`:
    Default is "png".
 Image type to look for.
+- `overwrite`: Default is False.
+If set to True, existing files will be overwritten.

+Tensor transformations have to be specified in the `__init()__` function of the `FeatureExtractor` class.
+The transforms are also saved into a text file in the specified output folder.